-Can we just clear this up: a Badass Normal fences a post-human demigod to a standstill, but then gets his sword stuck in his opponent's Nigh Invulnerable power armour whilst injuring him - an opponent who can shrug off blows that would liquify Chayne.
+- Can we just clear this up: a Badass Normal fences a post-human demigod to a standstill, but then gets his sword stuck in his opponent's Nigh-Invulnerable power armour whilst injuring him - an opponent who can shrug off blows that would liquify Chayne.
 Fucking badass.
 Unfortunately, futile.

-Three words: "For the Emperor."
+- Three words: "For the Emperor."

 Book 9: Mechanicum

-It gets better.
+- It gets better.
 While the Emperor's paranoia and arrogance hand him the Idiot Ball on various occasions afterwards, here he's in perfect Magnificent Bastard form.
 He knows, by prescience, that many technically-oriented people will come to Mars in the millennia to come.
 So he binds the Void Dragon there, in a place few will go, just constricted enough that its technology-focused influence will inspire great works of engineering and seed the idea of a Machine-God without enough contact to make the resulting Machine Cult actually loyal to the Void Dragon.

 Book 10: Tales of Heresy (Anthology Series)

-After De'shea is in its entirety a CMOA for Kharn.
+- After De'shea is in its entirety a Moment of Awesome for Khârn.
 And it's not his martial prowess he earns it with, but his brain.
-After Angron, freshly brought to his flagship from a Last Stand that killed all of his old comrades, in the grip of guilt and rage, killed the first seven Captains of the War Hounds, Kharn (the 8th Captain) manages to get through to him and convince him to accept the War Hounds as his legion and to reverse his opinion of the Emperor.
+After Angron, freshly brought to his flagship from a Last Stand that killed all of his old comrades, in the grip of guilt and rage, has killed the first seven Captains of the War Hounds, Khârn (the 8th Captain) manages to get through to him and convince him to accept the War Hounds as his legion and to reverse his opinion of the Emperor.
 While being flung around like a ragdoll and being beaten within an inch of his life and never fighting back.
-All the more impressive because while they talk the same language, Angron grew up on a primitive world as a gladiator slave - and as such doesn't understand most of the concepts Kharn takes for granted.
-And Kharn manages to bridge the cultural difference and translate.
+All the more impressive because while they talk the same language, Angron grew up on a primitive world as a gladiator slave - and as such doesn't understand most of the concepts Khârn takes for granted.
+And Khârn manages to bridge the cultural difference and translate.
 While every bone in his body is being shattered.